perturbo-code/perturbopy/docs/source/testsuite.rst

 3. Save your epr file in the folder `/tests/refs_perturbo/epr_files`.

+4. Provide the supplementary files, which are used for the ``qe2pert.x`` calculations, to the code developers.
+We need to add them to the current cloud storage in order to be able to download all of them at once from the one place.

-3. Add each of the specified tests using the procedure described in the previous subsection.
+5. Add each of the specified tests using the procedure described in the previous subsection.

 .. note::